 This simply results in slowing down the website day after day as it has to process more data and requests than before.

-This is where database optimization becomes a very crucial Essential WordPress maintenance task that should be performed on regular basis.
-It will ensure that site runs more smoothly and never lags in loading the pages.
+This is where database optimization becomes a very crucial Essential WordPress maintenance task that should be performed on a regular basis.
+It will ensure that the site runs more smoothly and never lags in loading the pages.
 Deleting unused data, spam comments, deleted files, unused plugin and theme tables are some of the tasks that are performed in DB optimization.

 Database optimization is a very volatile task that you should not do by yourself if you don’t have enough experience with the DB handling.
 There are firms that provide services to refresh and optimize your database, you can leverage them.
 It’s an investment that can save you from many other after-expenses.
 So, there is no harm in contacting an expert who can do it more easily.